 Competition.
 When children are taught that their value is based on external rewards, they can lose willingness to be curious unless they get something out of it.
 Yoga teaches them to discover the moment, then find innovation and self determination.

 Trauma.
 When children are traumatized, which can be as simple as getting hurt on the playground or as horrible as physical and emotional abuse, their little nervous systems , when already stressed, get locked into the body/mind, causing isolation, aggression, violence, frozenness, stomachaches, headaches and other more serious illnesses.
-Yoga is very soothing.
+It can be a reliable option for parents to opt for Online Depression Therapy programs for their children.
+Yoga, however, can be a very soothing alternative if they feel the need for physical activity.
 It calms the nervous system, boosts immunity, harmonizes the self, helps children embody then move through difficult feelings, turns on the parasympathetic system, reduces ADD, and fosters cooperative environments.

 ADD/ADHD is the inability of children to stay focused, be comfortable in their surroundings, have ease in social situations, and have follow through with tasks.
 Yoga, because of its slow progressive methods to engage the entire being, teaches children how to regulate themselves, build an internal sense of rhythm and express their energy creatively.